jscalo/cici/README.md

 _maRatio_

-Setting `maRatio` to > 0.0 will keep cici from making a trade unless the values of the two short term averages have a variance of more than this ratio.
-For example, if `maRatio` is 0.002, cici is waiting to sell, and the ma1 value is 134.77 while the ma2 value is 134.55, cici won't sell even though ma1 > ma2 because (134.77 - 134.55)/134.77 = 0.0016 which is less than `maRatio` of 0.002.
+Setting `maRatio` to > 0.0 will keep Cici from making a trade unless the values of the two short term averages have a variance of more than this ratio.
+For example, if `maRatio` is 0.002, Cici is waiting to sell, and the ma1 value is 134.77 while the ma2 value is 134.55, Cici won't sell even though ma1 > ma2 because (134.77 - 134.55)/134.77 = 0.0016 which is less than `maRatio` of 0.002.
 Using a `maRatio` may help avoid "whipsaw trading".

-###FAQ
+### FAQ

 **I'm confused.
 How do I get help?**